 Smart Booking Tactics

 • Use Points and Miles: Programs like Aeroplan and ANA Mileage Club offer business redemptions starting around 55,000–80,000 points each way.
+Amtrak Guest Rewards points can also be earned and redeemed for train tickets, upgrades, and amenities, with bonus points often available when booking business class.

 • Consolidators: Sites like Business-Class.com specialize in unpublished business class fares, often saving travelers 30–70%.